rasponicc/rasponicc.github.io/_posts/2020-1-6-Creative codind and hardware.md

   <source src="/assets/bubbles.mp4" type="video/mp4">
 </video>

-I can control the rate fo bubbles appearing however, I want to make them dissapear as well when I reverse the knob of the potentiometer and the value goes down.
+I can control the rate of bubbles appearing however, I want to make them dissapear as well when I reverse the knob of the potentiometer and the value goes down.
 Gonna try more till I a lot make this possible.
-Anyhow, I love this project and see a lot fo scope with new ideas here!
+Anyhow, I love this project and see a lot of scope with new ideas here!